1981 South Africa rugby union tour of New Zealand and the United States: Christchurch

 At Lancaster Park, Christchurch, on 15 August, some protesters managed to break through a security cordon and a number invaded the pitch.
-They were quickly removed and forcibly ejected from the stadium by security staff and spectators.
+They were quickly removed and forcibly ejected from the stadium by the police.
 A large demonstration managed to occupy the street adjacent to the ground and confront the riot police.
 Spectators were kept in the ground until the protesters dispersed.